 Armelle Casau, PhD, is a senior program officer at the Center for Health Care Strategies (CHCS) on the child health quality team.
-In this role, she works with state agencies, policymakers, health care providers, early childhood care and education advocates, community-based organizations, and funders to support innovative child health quality improvement initiatives as well as alignment efforts across child health and early childhood systems.
-She is currently leading the Accelerating Child Health Transformation and Aligning Early Childhood and Medicaid projects.
-She is also assisting with the Center for Family Voice and the New Jersey ACEs Statewide Action Plan projects.
+In this role, she works with state agencies, health care providers, early childhood care and education partners, family representatives, community-based organizations, and funders to support innovative child health quality improvement initiatives as well as alignment efforts across child health and early childhood systems.
+She is currently leading the Accelerating Child Health Transformation, Aligning Early Childhood and Medicaid, and Opportunities for Pediatric Autoantibody Screening in Medicaid projects.

 Armelle holds a PhD from Princeton University and a bachelor of science degree from the University of Texas, both in molecular biology.